List Of The Democrats’ Worst Fears For The Trump-Putin Meeting

 — The New Yorker (@NewYorker) July 14, 2018

-Not only are there fears that Putin is going to take advantage of Trump, some believe that he will “walk into the open embrace of Putin,” according Joel Rubin, former deputy assistant secretary of State for Obama.
+Not only are there fears that Putin is going to take advantage of Trump, some believe that he will “walk into the open embrace of Putin,” according to Joel Rubin, former deputy assistant secretary of state for Obama.
 Rubin points to Trump’s behavior at NATO as a reason to worry.

-Moreover, foreign policy expert David Rothkopf said that “Trump could show up empty handed… Putin is still going to give him a big hug,” reported The Hill.
+Moreover, foreign policy expert David Rothkopf said that “Trump could show up empty handed.
+Putin is still going to give him a big hug,” reported The Hill.